CEA-MetroCarac/PySSPFM/doc/README.md

 ```

 <p align="justify" width="100%">
-For the description of the parameters, see that of vector clustering as the parameters are the same.
+For the description of the parameters, see that of curve clustering as the parameters are almost the same.
 However, the parameter <code>lim cluster</code> sets the maximum number of clusters for which inertia values are calculated and associated.
-The script then runs the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/vector_clustering.py">toolbox/vector_clustering.py</a></code> by incrementing the number of clusters from 2 to the maximum number specified by the user, to determine the inertia of each configuration.
+The script then runs the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/curve_clustering.py">toolbox/curve_clustering.py</a></code> by incrementing the number of clusters from 2 to the maximum number specified by the user, to determine the inertia of each configuration.
 The inertia is then plotted against the number of clusters in the configuration.
 The optimal number of clusters to choose is located at the elbow of the curve.
 </p>

 <p align="center" width="100%">